Roycereano/ransomware-project/README.md

 # Ransomware Simulator 🔐💻

-## Project Overview: This is a ransomware simulation project that demostrates how files can be encerypted and decrypted using Python scripting.
+## Project Overview: This is a ransomware simulation project that demonstrates how files can be encerypted and decrypted using Python scripting.

 # This project is strictly for educational purposes and after reading and studying the basics of python and searching for outside resources I was able to write this script.